 Students must satisfy all prerequisites in order to enroll in a math course.
 Most entry-level math courses require an appropriate math placement derived from an ACT math score or from a St. Thomas Monitored Math Placement Assessment.

 Students whose math placement is 099 cannot take any for-credit math course at St. Thomas.
 However, St. Thomas offers MATH 005 (Basic Math Skills) which serves as a prerequisite for MATH 006, MATH 100 and MATH 101.
 Successful completion of MATH 005 receives placement into MATH 100 or MATH 101.
 MATH 005 has a nominal registration fee and is offered every fall, J-Term and spring.

 Consult the website for more information: http://www.stthomas.edu/marc

-Students qualify for services through Disability Resources through self-disclosure of a disability and the presentation of current and comprehensive documentation.
-Reasonable academic accommodations are arranged on an individual basis in order to provide students with disabilities equal access to all university programs.
+Students qualify for services from Disability Resources through self-disclosure of a disability and the presentation of documentation.
+Reasonable academic accommodations are arranged on an individual basis to provide students with disabilities equal access to all university programs.
 The University of St. Thomas is committed to compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the Americans with Disabilities Act Amendments Act of 2008.